microsoft/BotBuilder-Samples/samples/javascript_nodejs/03.welcome-users/README.md

 - File -> Open Bot
 - Enter a Bot URL of `http://localhost:3978/api/messages`

-## Welcoming Users
+## Interacting with the bot

 The primary goal when creating any bot is to engage your user in a meaningful conversation.
 One of the best ways to achieve this goal is to ensure that from the moment a user first connects, they understand your bot’s main purpose and capabilities, the reason your bot was created.
-See [Send welcome message to users](https://aka.ms/botframework-welcome-instructions) for additional information on how a bot can welcome uers to a conversation.
+See [Send welcome message to users](https://aka.ms/botframework-welcome-instructions) for additional information on how a bot can welcome users to a conversation.

 ## Deploy the bot to Azure